SOPHOMORE SLUMP: Dallas Cowboys insist on patients regarding Morris Claiborne

 Win.
 DeMarco Murray should be pumped for this one.
 Last time the Cowboys faced the Rams, Murray ran for 253 yards, setting a single-game franchise rushing record and leading Dallas to a 34-7 victory.
 This one’s closer and Murray doesn’t finish with half as many yards as the previous meeting.

 Win.
 First interesting matchup.
 Fisher strong defense versus an offense typically slow to start.
 DAL new defense against hot/cold Bradford led team.
 Close game.
 STL and CHI are the two barometer teams this season.
 STL for the first half, CHI for the second.

 Win.
 The pressure will mount on Philip Rivers after DeMarcus Ware and Anthony Spencer take turns sacking him.

+Loss.
 The three-game win streak is ended.
 This one comes down to which quarterback makes less mistakes.
 Philip Rivers wins out as Romo tosses a pair of costly interceptions while the Cowboys are attempting to rally.